glide-browser/glide/src/glide/docs/api.md

 `ts:@example "<C-S-a>" -> { key: "A", shift: true, ctrl: true }`

 `ts:@example "<M-a>" -> { key: "a", meta: true }`
+## • `glide.unstable` {% id="glide.unstable" %}

+{% api-heading id="glide.unstable.include" %}
+glide.unstable.include(path): Promise<void>
+{% /api-heading %}

+Include another file as part of your config.
+The given file is evluated as if it was just another Glide config file.

+**note**: this only supports files that are directly relative to your config file,
+          for example, "shared.glide.ts" or "shared/glide.ts" would work but "../shared/glide.ts" will not.

+**note**: this function cannot be called from inside a file that has been included
+          itself, i.e. nested `include()` calls are not supported.

+`ts:@example glide.unstable.include("shared.glide.ts")`
 ## • `glide.modes` {% id="glide.modes" %}